 Photos from Hanna's visit to see the Abbots Bromley Horn Dance in September 2017 as part of her research (photos by Nigel Tradewell) - click to enlarge:

 Artist Attachment: Magnetic North's Artist Attachment is a unique opportunity for an experienced artist to spend paid time focusing on a major development in their practice.
 Any professional artist based in Scotland with a significant track-record of making work for at least seven years is eligible to apply.
-You can read more about the Artist Attachment here.
+Applications for the second Artist Attachment are now being accepted - find out more here.